Fordalex/CKAD/exam-test-questions/task-03/README.md

 ## Task

-1. Create a ConfigMap named `app-config` in the `default` namespace with the following key-value pairs:
+1. Create a ConfigMap named `app-config` in the `task3` namespace with the following key-value pairs:
    - `db_host=mysql.example.com`
    - `db_port=3306`